ymmooot/nuxt-jsonld/README.md

 ### Composition API

 You can call `useJsonld` with a json object.
-Alternatively, you can pass a function for a reactive json, just as [`useHead`](https://v3.nuxtjs.org/guide/features/head-management/#usehead-composable) composable.
+Alternatively, you can pass a function for a reactive json.

 You can use `useJsonld` without importing, since it is provided as [Nuxt auto-imports functions](https://v3.nuxtjs.org/guide/concepts/auto-imports#nuxt-auto-imports).
 Of course, you can import explicitly from `#jsonld`.